inventhouse/allgit/allgit.md

 - heirarchies
   - DONE: search for repos
   - DONE: -d/--depth and -r/--recursive
-    - should recursive also imply "search for sub-repos"?
+    - DONE: should recursive also imply "search for sub-repos"? - Yes
   - DONE: don't descend into git working repos
-    - flag to search for subrepos
+    - DONE: flag to search for subrepos
     - how does git cope with repos within repos?  (iirc, subrepo is simply "untracked")
     - what about submodules?